zenml-io/zenml/README.md

 **ZenML** is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
-Built to enable collaboration among data scientists, ML Engineers, and MLOps Developers, it has a simple, flexible syntax, is **cloud-** and **tool-agnostic**, and has interfaces/abstractions that are catered towards ML workflows.
+Built to enable collaboration among data scientists, ML Engineers, and MLOps Developers, it has a simple, flexible syntax, is **cloud-** and **tool-agnostic**, and has interfaces/abstractions that are thoughtfully designed for ML workflows.

 At its core, **ZenML pipelines execute ML-specific workflows** from sourcing